-Manaton Tor, Manatton Tor, Feather Tor (west outcrop)
+Manaton Tor, Manatton Tor, Feather Tor, Town Rocks

 At SX 748 815 there is a tor of delightful proportions.
-Now more commonly known as Manaton Rocks, both Crossing (1905) and Hemery (1983) refer to the group as a tor, with the latter author stating that a rock amidst the pile is known as 'Feather Tor'.
-Forming a well scattered group of huge boulders, the tor is dissected by a well worn path leading from the village.
+Now more commonly known as Manaton Rocks, both Crossing (1905) and Hemery (1983) refer to the group as a tor, with the latter author stating that it was once known as 'Feather Tor'.
+Forming a well scattered group of huge boulders, the tor is bisected by a well worn path leading from the village.
 This path, although wooded, twisted and muddied in several places is nevertheless the easiest route of access and on the ascent, offers tantalizing glimpses of the hidden tor ahead.

 The highest rocks are on the north side, overlooking the pleasant upper reaches of Lustleigh Cleave and Hunter's Tor to the north east.
 Signs on both sides of the largest rock repeat the message 'Footpath to Manaton Rocks', but do not warn of the ill defined and quite dangerous track ahead.
 Extending westward from the main rock, large boulders run to an old enclosure wall and for some distance beyond, to a point in woodland above Ebworthy Farm.
 Views from the summit are exhilarating, especially to the south where St Winifred's church tower backs on to the huge dome of Black Hill with Hay Tor on the horizon.
 South west the sprawling tors of Hayne Down and the celebrated Bowerman's Nose stand majestic.
 North westward Easdon Hill climbs, with on its southern flank the conspicuous stack of Figgie Daniel.